ucarbonregistry/Project-315/README.md

 negative environmental impacts.
 Additionally, as per Indian Regulation, Environmental and Social Impact Assessment is not required for biomass-based Projects.

+The project activity is a manufacturer of Aluminium and Zinc based alloys.
+CMR Group has pride of being the biggest producer for these alloys in India.
+These are the aluminium metal recycling units located in two different districts in India, the PO has identified the plausible baseline scenario in accordance with applied simplified baseline and monitoring methodology AMS III BD – Version 01 GHG emission reduction due to supply of molten metal instead of ingots for Aluminium Castings

 Country : India